 poetry and presentations to listen to

-From it’s original invention, at least three millennia ago, poetry was presented in community gatherings, spoken with music and delivered with a musical cadence, as a telling of a sideways and deepways news.
-For a couple of decades I did my best to follow in this tradition—in a tiny crowded stone building in a Yosemite meadow, in bars, pubs, concert halls, festivals, and environmental benefits.
-I prefer to write spoken poems.
-Because there’s a collaboration involved.
-Spoken words create a shared environment, and listeners created a completion of the form.
-I love the generosity between musicians, words, and listeners.
-It seems the most human and necessary thing I’m able to do.
+A long long time ago, and for many millennia, poetry was presented in community gatherings, spoken with music and delivered with a musical cadence as a telling ofnsideways and deepways news.
+For a couple of decades I did my best to follow in this tradition—in a tiny crowded stone building in a Yosemite meadow, in bars, pubs, concert halls, festivals, libraries, and environmental benefits.
+I prefer to write spoken poems because they become a more immediate collaboration.
+Spoken words create an environment, and the audience complete the form, as communication passes between musicians, words, and listeners.
+This practice seems the most human and necessary thing I’m able to do.

 This is a CD on out of round records; Patti Trimble lyric spoken poems; Peter Whitehead on homemade instruments.